LucaMele/jquery-free/README.md

 By including this REPO in your stack, you will be able to use native selectors and also some jQuery like function that makes your life easier.

+## Implemented methods so far ##

+Here is a list of the implemented utility methods so far.
+The list will be growing untill version 1.

+- `.closest('.class-name')`.
+This selects the closest parent the same way as jquery does.
+Checkout the `demo/index.html`
+- `.addClass('class-name')`.
+This adds a class to the selected element with querySelector or the elements selected with querySelectorAll.
+Checkout the `demo/index.html`

 ## Browser support ##

 My goal is not to rebuild jQuery, but only some helpful functions which can be used with native DOM NODE objects.
 I assume query selector is available.
 So this is the browser support: